selyunin/app3.0_docs/source/app30_connectors.rst

 This asymmetric 7-9 pin connector is used to plug-in the shuttle sensor boards into the application board 3.0.
 Asymmetry serves the purpose to eliminate the possibility of wrong connection.

+The value of VDD is either 0V, 1.8V, or 2.8V.
+The value of the VDDIO is either 0V or 1.8V.
+The communication interface with the sensor can be selected between SPI or I2C.

 .. table:: **BST_SHUTTLE_BOARD_CONNECTOR**